 I see only basic/manual capavilities without any (semi)automatic needle selection, like in another basic model Fujisiki VH-101.
 The slide-in row counter and detachable handle is also similar to its couterparts, manual models Fuji VH-101 and pushbutton one Fujisiki LV-88.

-Fuji FM 1000 or Fujisiki FM 1000
+FUJI FM 1000 or FUJISIKI FM 1000

 This machine mimics the look ofits older FUJI/FUJISIKI sisters yet already offers a pushbutton patterning/needle-selection similar to Fuji LV-88.